usc-isi-i2/kgtk/docs/curate/clean_data.md

   --use-graph-cache-envar [optional True|False]
                         use KGTK_GRAPH_CACHE if --graph-cache is not
                         specified. (default=True).
+  --ignore-stale-graph-cache [optional True|False]
+                        Ignore the graph cache if the file exists with a differen size or modificatin time. (default=True).
   --graph-cache GRAPH_CACHE
                         When specified, look for input files in a graph cache.
                         (default=None).